ymanasa2022/obsidian_notes/papers/london_2014.md

 ### Abstract
 - chemical probes that form covalent bonds with protein target show higher selectivity, higher potency and utility
-- but, protein0reactive compounds are avoiding in docking campaigns
+- but, protein reactive compounds are avoiding in docking campaigns
 - method to screen electrophilic small molecule libraries
 - target: protein nucleophiles
 - web server: covalent.docking.org aims to help us find small molecules to test for activity against my biological target for which I have a structure